 Stockton on Tees

-With all that’s on offer in Stockton, its neighbour Middlesbrough, and the coast, there’s plenty to keep everyone happy.
+With all that’s on offer in Stockton, its neighbour Middlesbrough and the coast, there’s plenty to keep everyone happy.
 The River Tees is the starting point with the River Tees Watersports Centre.
-Chandlers Wharf and Castlegate Quay, along its shores, have been reinvented as hubs for restaurants and leisure, as well as for business and residential purposes.
-The striking Teesquay Millennium Footbridge and the Riverside Footbridge connect with the National Cycle Network, and for walks along the embankment.
+Chandlers Wharf and Castlegate Quay along its shores, have been reinvented as hubs for restaurants and leisure, as well as for business and residential purposes.
+The striking Teesquay Millennium Footbridge and the Riverside Footbridge connect with the National Cycle Network and for walks along the embankment.
 Out of town, and easy to get to, you can take a break and head for the sea.
-There are 8 miles of sandy beach from Redcar to Saltburn-by-the-Sea, just half an hour’s drive away.
+There are 8 miles of sandy beaches from Redcar to Saltburn-by-the-Sea, just half an hour’s drive away.